Skip to content

 • Use hand trucks and forklifts when possible

-• Ask for assistance if needed
+• Ask for assistance lifting if needed

 • Keep floors and work areas clear to avoid tripping and slipping hazards

-General Precautions
+General precautions

-• If you are eating and drinking only do so in dust-free areas to avoid ingesting cement dust
+• If you are eating and drinking, only do so in dust-free areas to avoid ingesting cement dust

-• Be sure to understand how to perform all your job duties and how to use the tools and equipment safely
+• Be sure to understand how to perform all your job duties and how to use tools and equipment safely

 • Make sure your equipment is working properly before each use